Leibniz137/edx-platform/docs/en_us/course_authors/source/running_course/course_grades.rst

 #.
 Click **Courseware** and navigate to the component that contains the problem you want to review.

 #.
-Display the problem then click **Submission history** at the end of the page.
+Display the problem and then click **Submission History** below the problem.

 #.
-Enter the username for the student whose work you want to review and click **View History** at the end of the page.
+Enter the username for the student whose work you want to review, then click **View History** at the end of the page.

   Information about the response or responses provided by the student displays.

 To close the Submission History Viewer, click on the browser page outside of the viewer.